Soham Abbey: History

-Soham Abbey was founded around 630 by Felix of Burgundy, the first bishop of East Anglia.
+Soham Abbey was founded around 630 by Felix of Burgundy, the first bishop of East Anglia as part of a campaign to embed Christianity in East Anglia.
 After his death in 647, his remains were moved from his episcopal see at Dommoc to the chancel of the minster church at Soham to preserve them from desecration by Danish raiders.

 The Danes attacked East Anglia in 869.
 The abbey was destroyed the following year and was never rebuilt. Æthelric (bishop of Dorchester) later removed Felix's remains to Ramsey Abbey.

 In 1189, Richard I gave the parish church to the Cistercian Abbey of Le Pin (Vienne), whose abbot was his almoner.
 In 1285 Le Pin rented the Soham estate including the patronage of the vicarage, to its fellow-Cistercian Abbey of Rewley.

 Abbey church

-It is believed that the church was of a squat, low design with a long north transept, and 4 or 5 bays long with a round tower standing nearby.
+It is believed that the church was of a squat, low design with a long north transept, and four or five bays long with a round tower standing nearby.
 St. Felix was originally buried here.

 Soham's current church (dedicated to St Andrew not to Felix) is believed to have been built on the same site as the abbey, although the structure dates from Norman times: the earliest part is the crossing (which cannot be seen from the outside) dating from the twelfth century.